YehiaShaarawy/Modified-SIC-OnePassAssembler/README.md

 # Modi-SIC One Pass Assembler

-It is a program that performs one-pass assembly for the Modified Simple Instruction Computer (modi-SIC). <br> The assembler will translate assembly code into machine code compatible with the Modified Simplified Instructional Computer.
+It is a program that performs one-pass assembly for the Modified Simple Instruction Computer (modi-SIC). <br> The assembler will translate assembly code into machine code compatible with the Modified Simplified Instructional Computer. <br><br><br>

+The modi-SIC architecture retains the instruction set and Format 3 instructions from the original SIC (Simple Instruction Computer). <br>It also includes the concept of reserving variables in memory using directives such as BYTE, WORD, RESB, and RESW.

 ### Key Modifications and Extensions:
 • Format 1 Instructions: Modi-SIC extends its capabilities by introducing Format 1 instructions,expanding the range of supported operations.<br><br>